otrajman/xlights_WS2801/README.md

 Check the paths in lights.rc (which you can configure to run at startup) and lights.conf

-To start on boot, check lights.rc, copy it to /etc/init.d/lights and run
+To start on boot, check lights.rc, copy it to /etc/init.d/xlights and run
-# update-rc.d lights defaults
+# update-rc.d xlights defaults

 ------------------
 Pyton Dependencies: